nurhandiyudi/empty-checker/README.md

 # empty-checker
-Npm package to check the value is worth.
+Npm package to check the value is worth

 if the value is:
 ```